mvdh7/calkulate/docs/modules/dissoc.md

 # Dissociation constants

 Functions of temperature and salinity that estimate the stoichiometric dissociation constants required to model seawater equilibria.
+All are valid at a pressure of 1 atm.

 <!-- Add chemistry with https://mhchem.github.io/MathJax-mhchem/ -->